 This is a course of study designed to provide the student with the theory, knowledge and skills necessary to perform minor and major service on late model passenger car gasoline powered engines.
 Instruction is given and practice provided in engine diagnosis, removal, disassembly, inspection, assembly and installation techniques.
-Information presented prepares students for the Automotive Service Excellence (ASE) A-1 Engine Repair Certification Examination.
+Information presented prepares students for the Automotive Service Excellence (ASE) A-1 Engine Repair, M-1 Cylinder Head Specialist, M-2 Block Specialist, and M-3 Assembly Specialist Certification Examination.
+This course may be taken 2 times.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU.

-AUTOMOTIVE TECHNOLOGY 120 AB - 4 Units Electrical/Electronic Systems: Introductory
+AUTOMOTIVE TECHNOLOGY G120 - 5 Units Electrical/Electronic Systems, Introductory

-This is a course of study designed to provide the student with a review of theory and an understanding of electrical/electronic terms, electrical circuit concepts and failure diagnosis used by automotive repair technicians.
-Classroom instruction is also provided on how to use electrical wiring diagrams and component locators.
-Information presented prepares students for the Automotive Service Excellence (ASE) A-6 Electrical/ Electronics Systems Certification Examination.
-This course can be substituted for Diesel 073AB in the Diesel Tech Program.
-Lecture.
+This is a course of study designed to provide the student with theory and practice with electrical/electronic terms, electrical circuit concepts, electrical wiring diagram interpretation, and diagnosis of the starting, charging and accessory circuits used by automotive repair technicians.
+Lecture and laboratory presented in class will prepare students for the Automotive Service Excellence (ASE) A-6 Electrical/Electronics Systems Certification Examination.
+This course may be taken 2 times.
+Lecture & lab.
 Letter grade only.
 Transferable to CSU.

-AUTOMOTIVE TECHNOLOGY 121 AB - 4 Units Electrical/Electronic Systems: Advanced
+AUTOMOTIVE TECHNOLOGY G121 - 5 Units Electrical/Electronic Systems, Advanced